-The CIH Level 4 Certificate in Housing aims to equip individuals with the knowledge and skills essential for effective management within the housing sector.
+The CIH Level 4 Certificate in Housing aims to equip individuals with the knowledge and skills in housing practice required to deliver effective housing services at a management level.

-It covers various topics, including housing law, policy, finance, and professional practice, alongside a wide range of optional units tailored for management-level professionals.
+It covers various topics, including housing law, policy, professional practice and customer focus in housing, alongside a wide range of optional units tailored for management-level professionals.

-This qualification is regulated by: Ofqual, Qualifications Wales, CCEA (Northern Ireland).
+This qualification is regulated by: Ofqual, Qualifications Wales.

 What will you learn?

-The qualification comprises four mandatory units totaling 24 credits, which you must complete, along with a selection of optional units tailored to your preferences and needs.
+The qualification comprises four mandatory units totalling 24 credits, which you must complete, along with a selection of optional units tailored to your preferences and needs.

-To be awarded the qualification, you must successfully complete a minimum of six units, totaling at least 36 credits, as follows:
+To be awarded the qualification, you must successfully complete a minimum of six units, totalling at least 36 credits, as follows:

 • Four mandatory units (24 credits)